Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

 In this work we tailor the non-linearity of grAl to fabricate a standing wave parametric amplifier (grAlPA), which operates near the quantum limit in magnetic fields up to 1~T in-plane.
-Following the approach of Refs.~\cite{Eichler2014Dimer, Winkel2020DJA} for JJ amplifiers, we implement a grAl Bose-Hubbard dimer which employs 4-wave mixing to produce phase-preserving amplification, where the signal and idler are separated in different modes.
-We obtain 20~dB amplification, 28~MHz gain-bandwidth product and 0.1~GHz signal-to-pump detuning.
-Moreover, by targeting the non-linearity of the amplifier between 1-3~kHz, we achieve a saturation power of -110~dBm, covering the typical power range for quantum device readout.
-The saturation power could be further improved by increasing the coupling of the amplifier to the input port.
-These features make grAlPAs convenient and powerful tools, ready to be integrated and to extend the range of applications which benefit from quantum limited readout.
+We obtain 20~dB amplification, 28~MHz gain-bandwidth product and a saturation power of -110~dBm, satisfying typical requirements for quantum device readout.
+These features make grAlPAs convenient and powerful tools, ready to be integrated and to extend the range of quantum limited readout applications.

-The grAlPA amplifier, operated in reflection, consists of two capacitively coupled grAl resonators mounted in a single-port cylindrical waveguide, coupled via evanescent electric field to a coaxial cable (cf.~\cref{fig_design}(a)).
-The resonators are formed by two coplanar capacitor plates connected by a central grAl strip, as illustrated in \cref{fig_design}(b) and (c).
-The grAl strip gives 80$\%$ of the total inductance (see Appendix~\ref{A_Lkin}).
-The two resonator capacitors are not identical, the sizes of the capacitor plates are chosen to match the frequencies of the two modes and obtain perfect hybridization.
-The device is fabricated in a single step of electron beam lithography, followed by 0-angle evaporation on a c-plane sapphire substrate (see Appendix~\ref{A_FabDes}).
-We deposit a 40~nm grAl film of resistivity 830~\SI{}{\micro \ohm}cm, which gives a kinetic inductance $L_\mathrm{_K}$~=~0.12~nH/$\square$ and 4.2~nH of strip inductance.
+The grAlPA amplifier, operated in reflection, consists of two capacitively coupled grAl resonators mounted in a single-port cylindrical waveguide, coupled via evanescent electric field to a coaxial cable (cf.~\cref{fig_design}(a)-(b)).
+The resonators are formed by two coplanar capacitor plates connected by a central grAl strip (cf. \cref{fig_design}(c)-(d)) which gives 80$\%$ of the total inductance~(see supplementary material).
+The dimensions of the capacitor plates are chosen to match the frequencies of the two modes and target perfect hybridization.
+The device is fabricated in a single step electron beam lithography, followed by zero-angle evaporation on a c-plane sapphire substrate~(see supplementary material).
+We deposit an \SI{830}{\micro \ohm}$\,$cm resistivity grAl film, 40~nm thick, which gives 120~pH/$\square$ of kinetic inductance.